epstewar/AESOPS-R33/README.md

       11. Datastep appends AltaMed LTHD patients (file created on PSCANNER Keck server) [123-126]
       11. Proc freq produces LTHD patient counts for paragraph 2 of 'Sample' section in results [128-135]

+      FILE10.sas
+      Goal: Calculate ED and opioid-related ED visit percentages by Tx group for 'Safety outcomes' section of results
+      1. Directory for libname [6-7]
+      2. Proc sql creates NU patient sample during intervention period [9-14]
+      3. Proc sql creates binary variable; 1 if patient saw Tx clinician at least once, 0 if never [16-31]
+      4. Proc sql creates samples for patients who saw an intervention clinician for a naive and/or recently exposed, or LTHD Rx [33-43]
+      5. Proc sql creates samples for patients who only saw control clinicians for naive and/or recently exposed, or LTHD Rxs [45-57]
+      6. Datastep appends Tx and control sample for naive + recently exposed, and LTHD [59-66]
+      7. Proc sql removes patients with LTHD Rxs from naive + recently exposed sample [68-80]
+      8. Datastep appends naive+recently exposed and LTHD patients for 'total' [82-85]
+      9. Proc import imports patient biannual file for ED visits [87-92]
+      10. Datastep converts patient ID to character and 'NULL' to 0 [94-104]
+      11. Proc sql calculates total ED visits per-patient during intervention period [106-113]
+      12. Proc sql merges total ED visits with patient samples and creates binary ED and opioid-related ED visit variables [115-136]
+      13. Proc freq outputs total and opioid-related ED visits by study arm [138-146]
+      14. Mend macro executes commands for all 3 Rx types: naive + recently exposed, LTHD, and all three [148-151]